ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 ## 🏆 National Championship Victory

 ### Overview
-The ShahroodRC team achieved a remarkable victory by securing **first place** in the **National WRO Competition**, the official qualifying event for the World Robot Olympiad (WRO) 2025 in the Future Engineers category.
+The ShahroodRC team achieved a impressive victory by securing **first place** in the **National WRO Competition**, the official qualifying event for the World Robot Olympiad (WRO) 2025 in the Future Engineers category.
 Held in **August 2025** in **Rasht, Iran**, this success highlighted our team’s dedication, teamwork, and innovative approach.
-Competing against numerous talented teams, we excelled in navigating challenging tracks, earning our qualification for the WRO 2025 International Final in Singapore (26–28 November 2025).
+Competing against many talented teams, we excelled in navigating challenging tracks, earning our qualification for the WRO 2025 International Final in Singapore (26–28 November 2025).

 ### Competition Highlights
 - **Event**: Iran National Robotics Competition (WRO 2025 Qualifier)